tlnagy/tnsite/cv.md

 # Talks & Posters

+*2019* "Dissecting the mechanistic basis of the chemoattractant-induced volume increase in neutrophils", 2019 Gordon Research Conference on Directed Cell Migration, Galveston, TX

 *2018* "Dissecting the mechanistic basis of the chemoattractant-induced volume increase in neutrophils", 2018 Ion Channels & Immunity Symposium, NYU Langone